tangbao/NJ-MVC-Appointment-Helper/location_list.md

 **Please note that the same location may have different id number for different services.**
 **For example, the id of Lodi is 198 in INITIAL PERMIT, but 136 for REAL ID.**

-**I am not sure what the difference between NON-CDL KNOWLEDGE TESTING and KNOWLEDGE TESTING is (I guess it is a replacement), please ask MVC for clarification.**
+**MVC now has NON-CDL KNOWLEDGE TESTING (First Appointments Starting 12/6/2021) and KNOWLEDGE TESTING (Appointments available through 12/4/2021).
+I guess they are the same thing and the only difference is the date, but please contact MVC for clarification.**

 I recommend to input id to the bot directly.
 If you want to use the location name, please note that the bot is case-sensitive, which means `North Plainfield` is accepted but `north Plainfield` is not.